browserengineering/book/book/animations.md

 [^overlap-example]: In addition, it's not possible to create the overlapping squares example of this section without something like transforms.
 Real browsers have many other methods, such as [position].
-In fact, it's very difficult to cause overlap at all in our current browser.
+In fact, it's very difficult to cause overlap at all in our current browser!

 [position]: https://developer.mozilla.org/en-US/docs/Web/CSS/position